-The double bass faculty offers a world-class training programme with teachers Frans van der Hoeven, Ernst Glerum, and Ruud Ouwehand.
+The double bass faculty offers a world-class training programme with teachers Frans van der Hoeven, Ruud Ouwehand and Clemens van der Feen.
 Students are trained to become good accompanists and improvisers in any jazz style.
-Over the past years guest teachers have included John Clayton, John Pattituci, Buster Williams, Larry Grendier and Matt Penman.
+Over the past years guest teachers have included John Clayton regular guest teacher/Artist in Residence), John Patitucci, Larry Grenadier, Jay Anderson, Joe Martin and Matt Penman.

 During the entrance examination the candidate is tested on: